Explore the interaction between moral practices and ethical reflection

 Our interdisciplinary approach offers you multiple avenues of investigation into applied ethics.
 In addition to studying philosophy, you’ll learn about the contexts in which moral problems arise and the different types of analysis that may be needed in various contexts.
 You’ll also examine how viewpoints from different disciplines can strengthen ethical reflection and argumentation.

 Internationally oriented programme and research

-This English-taught, one-year Master’s programme attracts international and Dutch students with diverse disciplinary backgrounds (for example, philosophy, medicine, law, international studies, economics) as well as people with professional experience (for example, health care professionals, lawyers, veterinarians, management consultants in corporate social responsibility & business ethics, or journalists).
+This English-taught Master’s programme attracts international and Dutch students with diverse disciplinary backgrounds (for example, philosophy, medicine, law, international studies, economics) as well as people with professional experience (for example, health care professionals, lawyers, veterinarians, management consultants in corporate social responsibility & business ethics, or journalists).
 This unique student body provides a wide range of cultural viewpoints through which you can explore ethical dilemmas.
 The programme offers the opportunity to do an internship with a national or international organisation or NGO, and to participate in elective Master-level courses abroad.

 The Master’s programme in Applied Ethics is embedded in Utrecht University’s Ethics Institute, a research-driven organisation that focuses on human dignity and human rights, education ethics, animal ethics, sustainability ethics, public health ethics, and bioethics.

 During your studies in this programme, you’ll develop the necessary skills to analyse important current ethical issues.
 You’ll learn to critically propose possible solutions as well as to engage professionals and other concerned individuals in reflection on the moral dimensions of their practice.
 After completing the programme, you’ll have the skills to:

 - Identify and analyse ethical arguments about moral problems in different social and professional contexts.